 At the time of Abraham, we see one of the first clear examples of how the early covenant community are brought to interact with the world around them.
 As this is of obvious interest to those concerned with mission and cultural engagement, we will explore this further in the next post.

 After discussing God’s theocratic rule in the garden, we come next to Adam’s rebellion.
 To say the very least, sin changed everything.
 One of the most important implications of this first transgression was that Adam and Eve brought upon themselves the curse-sanction of the first covenant.

 Had it not been for God’s grace, man’s lot from this point was only that of death, judgement, and eternal punishment.
 But here, against the backdrop of man’s darkest hour, we are given a powerful glimpse of the gospel.

 Genesis 3:15 (ESV)

 15 I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”

-For all the important things that could be said about this moment, for the purposes of our greater goal (developing missiology) we simply need to note that it was at this point that God exiled his people from the land (out of Eden), and brought the garden theocracy to a close.
-However while this was the end of the theocracy, it was not the end of the story.
+This hope was given just before God exiled his people from the land (Eden), and brought the garden theocracy to a close.
+While this was the end of the theocracy, however, it was not the end of the story.
 In fact, the real story only truly begins at this point: a story of which the garden serves as but a prologue.